Amanhacker/YourCard-A-Full-Stack-Application/README.md

                 5).
 Added Card Blocking functionality in case the card is stolen or lost 6).
 A header, Hero-unit made using ng-carousel component of Angular, and a footer in Homepage of Application.

-Technologies used : Angular, Spring Boot, MongoDB, etc
+#Technologies Used :

+FrontEnd
+HTML, CSS, Carousel, Angular, Angular Material, JS Charts, Currency Layer API

+BackEnd
+Spring Boot, Netflix Zuul, Netflix Eureka, JWT tokens

+DataBase
+MongoDb (since the data was unstructured)

 Note:  "payment-done" is the main and final branch